achintangal/achintangal.github.io/README.md

-My Blog on Github pages.
+Abhirams notes-dump on github pages.